 Boxing is an internationally recognized combat sport.
 Participants from over 70 different nations competed in the 2016 Summer Olympics boxing event.
 This martial arts focuses on developing a practitioner’s punching skills for hand-to-hand combat.
-Even though you do not utilize as many parts of your body as a weapon, like Muay Thai, there is still a high level of skills and techniques required to master boxing.
+Even though you do not utilize as many parts of your body as a weapon, like Muay Thai or Lethwei, there is still a high level of skills and techniques required to master boxing.
 This article details training tips and techniques to make you become a better boxer, regardless of your boxing style.

 Head Movement Drills

 Effective head movement is an important aspect for both offense and defense.
 The following drills will enhance this ability.

 Maize Ball - Use this tool to practice slipping punches while actively guarding your face with both hands.
 Perform this drill in front of a mirror to practice slipping without over-exaggerating its motion.
 Refining your slipping movements means it will be easier to recover and regain your position after dodging a particular punch.
 The video below shows Chris Algieri doing the maize ball drill.
 You can find a similar maize ball here.